 Mr. Heppenstall has worked with public companies associated with the Lundin family since 1993.
 In 1998 he was appointed Finance Director of Lundin Oil AB.
-Following the acquisition of Lundin Oil by Talisman Energy in 2001, Lundin Petroleum was formed and he was appointed President & CEO in 2002 until he stood down in 2015.
-Mr. Heppenstall currently serves as a director of Africa Energy Corp., Etrion Corp., Filo Mining Corp., Lundin Gold Corp., Lundin Petroleum AB and ShaMaran Petroleum Corp.
+Following the acquisition of Lundin Oil by Talisman Energy in 2001, Lundin Petroleum was formed and he acted as President and CEO from 2002 until 2015.

+Mr. Heppenstall currently serves as a director of Africa Energy Corp., Filo Mining Corp., Lundin Gold Corp., and Lundin Petroleum AB.